Alberta Social Credit Party: Oil production

 Manning prided his administration's good relations with oil investors, which the Co-operative Commonwealth Federation attempted to use against him in the 1948 election.

 Beginning in 1947, Alberta experienced a major oil boom, aiding Manning in fending off political challenges.
 In campaigning for the 1948 election, the Alberta Social Credit Party purported that the development of the province's petroleum industry was the main issue at stake, and touted the newfound prosperity resulting from this oil to win another strong majority in the Legislative Assembly.
 During the campaign, the party used such prosperity to fervently denounce the Co-operative Commonwealth Federation's calls for public ownership of the oil industry.

-By the mid-1950s, oil royalties provided the Albertan government with the majority of all its revenue, and the province enjoyed significantly higher per capita revenue than its Canadian counterparts.
+By the mid-1950s, oil royalties provided the Albertan government with the majority of its total revenue, and the province enjoyed significantly higher per capita revenue than its Canadian counterparts.
 This enabled the government to spend large amounts on education and healthcare, which some historians view as partially responsible for Manning's high levels of popular support.